 Sherbrooke Street was named after Sir John Sherbrooke, Governor-General of Canada from 1816 to 1818, it is one of the top streets in Montreal that is visited and it is probably the most fashionable street in the city.

-At Sherbrooke Street, there are many attractions like the McCord Museum of Canadian History, which contains a distinguished collection of exhibits that refer to the stages of social history in Canada and the Museum of Fine Arts is the oldest museum in Canada.
+There are many attractions at Sherbrooke Street, like the McCord Museum of Canadian History, which contains a distinguished collection of exhibits on the stages of social history in Canada.
+The Museum of Fine Arts is the oldest in Canada.

 Saint Louis Square